tpascarella/sr50/docs/credit/credit-cards.md

 ![Credit Card Organization](/img/credit-card-organization.svg)

 :::tip

-It is best to keep these in a binder with a zippered closure [like this one](https://www.amazon.com/dp/B007SQZE5U/?coliid=I2LHB0U9SZM8ZI&colid=JBE09B17WEP6&psc=1&ref_=lv_ov_lig_dp_it), credit cards have a tendency to slide out of the sleeves relatively easily and you definitely don't want these scattering everywhere.
+It is best to keep these in a binder with a zippered closure [like this one.](https://www.amazon.com/dp/B007SQZE5U/?coliid=I2LHB0U9SZM8ZI&colid=JBE09B17WEP6&psc=1&ref_=lv_ov_lig_dp_it) Credit cards have a tendency to slide out of the sleeves relatively easily and you definitely don't want these scattering.

 :::